ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

 #### Use platform-level error page

 Some teams want application's serve their own error's `example 404's`, but want to serve cloud platforms custom error page from default backend at ingress controller for other error codes like 502,503 and 504, this can be done by using [custom-http-errors][custom-http-error-annotation] annotation in your ingress for error codes teams want to serve the cloud platforms custom error page.

-Example Ingress file to use platform-level error page for custom-http-errors: "502,503,504":
+Example Ingress file to use platform-level error page for custom-http-errors: "502,503,504".
+All other errors except `502,503,504` will be served from application error page.

 ```
 apiVersion: extensions/v1beta1